Touched/asm-tutorial/doc.md

 #### Conditional Branching

 The conditional branch is more obviously useful.
-These typically follow a compare instruction and will jump when the condition is true.
+These typically (not always) follow a compare instruction and will jump when the condition is true.
 For example,

 ````
 cmp r0, r1